Ultrasound - Obstetric

 You should wear a loose-fitting, two-piece outfit for the examination.
 Only the lower abdominal area needs to be exposed during this procedure.

-The radiologist or sonographer may elect to examine an early pregnancy by means of transvaginal ultrasound.
-This requires an empty urinary bladder.
-You should ask for specific instructions for this imaging study when you make your appointment.
+The radiologist or sonographer may elect to examine an early pregnancy by means of transvaginal ultrasound in order to see the pregnancy more closely or to assess the cervix.
 For more information on transvaginal ultrasound, see the Pelvic Ultrasound page.

 What does the equipment look like?